by Lilli ☕

 A 10K Awardicon & Community MB

-* A minimum of three entries are required for 1st Prize to be awarded
+* A minimum of five entries are required for 1st Prize to be awarded

-* A minimum of five entries are needed for both prizes to be awarded.
+* A minimum of seven entries are needed for both prizes to be awarded.

 Honorable mentions will receive 5,000 gift points and will be given at the judge's discretion.